 IBC totes are typically made from one of three materials: polyethylene (PE), high-density polyethylene (HDPE), or steel.
 Each material has advantages and disadvantages that should be considered when choosing an IBC container.

-PE IBCs are the most lightweight option and can be easily maneuverable when empty.
-They are also resistant to various chemicals and won’t rust or corrode.
-However, PE IBCs can be damaged by UV light and are not as strong as HDPE or steel containers.
+PE IBCs are the most lightweight option and can be easily maneuvered when empty.
+This type resists many chemicals and avoids rust or corrosion, though it can weaken under UV exposure and doesn’t match the strength of HDPE or steel.

-HDPE IBCs are more durable than PE containers and can withstand higher temperatures.
-They are also UV resistant and won’t rust or corrode.
+HDPE IBCs are more durable than PE containers, with higher temperature tolerance and built-in UV resistance.
 However, HDPE IBCs are more expensive than PE IBCs.

 Steel IBCs are the heaviest option but are also the most durable.
-They can withstand high temperatures and are resistant to a variety of chemicals.
+Built for strength, steel IBCs endure high heat and resist chemical damage.
 Steel containers will not rust or corrode, but they can be susceptible to damage from impact.

 Food-Grade vs. Non-Food-Grade IBC Totes